mrshinx/AnRPG-Edited/README.md

 - Life leech node nerfed.
 - Defense bonus node on Armor pieces reworked.
 Cost increases the deeper you go into the item tree, but they provide more defense per level.
 - All weapons now have the same 10 level requirement for ascension.
 The current system can lead to wrong assumption of item's power, for example a Sky Fracture can be obtained pre-Mech bosses and Megashark is obtained post-Mech.
 But Megashark's level requirement for ascension is 10 while a Sky Fracture has 20.
 By the time both items have ascended 10 times, Sky Fracture has 220 level while a Megashark only has 110.
 This gives Sky Fracture more space to generate high-level ascension node as well as 2x amount of damage nodes to invest to.
 Imagine items with 40 level requirement, they will be able to scale crazily. *(ItemUpdate.cs Line 1341)*
+- All armor pieces have 5 level requirement for ascension.
+- Changed flat defense node to %.
+- Added Ascended Flat Defense node.
 ### Skill Tree
 #### TLDR: Every class bonus damage is nerfed, some tweaks to bonus class damage nodes.
 #### Detailed changes: